- What is Sheet View in Excel?

 - 2. To leave a Sheet View, click “Exit”.
 You can see how the drop-down box now shows “Default” as the current view.

 If you’re wondering whether you can access other views in the shared Excel, you’ll be happy to learn that it’s possible.
 However, this also means that there is no private view option.
 As a result, any other user can also see and accidentally change your custom view.

-How to use Layer for Excel collaboration?
+How to use Layer for Google Sheets collaboration?